karra-ormsby/Password-Generator/README.md

 Starter code provided by Monash Bootcamp (https://git.bootcampcontent.com/Monash-University/MONU-VIRT-FSF-PT-02-2023-U-LOLC/-/tree/main/Week-03/02-Challenge)

 Reached out to AskBCS for help with accessing a variable from a funcion in another function.
-Reached out to tutoring services for help with what the starter code does and cleaning up a function.
+Reached out to tutoring services for help with what the starter code does and how to place my checkPassword function most optimally.